Nathan-Fox-github/Nathan-Fox-github/README.md

 ## Hi there 👋

-My name is Nathan Fox, I am a Software Developer and Computer Science student with interests in Aerospace Engineering and Chemistry.
+My name is Nathan Fox, I am a Software Developer and Computer Science student with interests in Aerospace Engineering and Web Development!

-I am currently learning Go and React.

-### Languages:
+I'm currently working on my CS4 website and preparing for competitive events.

+### Languages I'm familiar with:
++ Java
++ JavaScript
 + Python
-+ Java
 <!--
 **Nathan-Fox-github/Nathan-Fox-github** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.